jrwroberts1976/cloud-platform/docs/Architecture.md

 ## Overview

-The Cloud Platform project is a personal cloud engineering initiative designed to demonstrate modern infrastructure deployment, automation, monitoring, and security practices using Infrastructure as Code (IaC).
+The Cloud Platform Engineering Lab is a personal cloud engineering project designed to demonstrate modern Infrastructure as Code (IaC), automation, monitoring, security and DevOps practices using AWS and Terraform.

-The project adopts a **hybrid cloud architecture**, combining a local Raspberry Pi environment with AWS cloud infrastructure.
+The platform adopts a **hybrid cloud architecture**, combining a local Raspberry Pi development environment with AWS cloud infrastructure.

-The Raspberry Pi hosts services that require direct hardware access, while cloud-native services are deployed and managed within AWS using Terraform.
+The Raspberry Pi serves as both the cloud engineering workstation and the host for services requiring direct hardware access, while cloud-native infrastructure is provisioned and managed in AWS using Terraform.

 ---